Content provided by a guest contributor.

 Make sure you take every given opportunity to highlight your product or service offerings and promotions.
 You can do this by taking further advantage of the marketing channels you already utilize.
 For example, you can include the promotions in your customer newsletter, or advertise them as a prominent banner at the top of your website.
 Doing so will draw the customer's attention where you want it, and might encourage them to pursue the promotion on offer.

-The content in this article was adapted from The Small Business Site.
+The content in this article was sourced from The Small Business Site.